 In this example, Dunkin Donuts provides an individualized and signed response to customer praise with their signature "DD" and a plug to their seasonal Pumpkin Swirl offering.

-@uhlaynuhhhh We're glaDD you love it!
-Have you tried it with Pumpkin Swirl yet?? ^GS
+We're glaDD you love it!
+Have you tried it with Pumpkin Swirl yet?? ^GS— Dunkin' (@dunkindonuts) September 12, 2016

 If you have a great picture to share or are announcing the biggest sale of your year, this obviously should be spread across all of your restaurant's social media sites.
 But recognize that some content is better for certain sites than others.
-For example, cropped and filtered images work best on Instagram, and you wouldn't necessarily ask someone to comment on your 140-character Twitter post - you'd ask for a like, retweet, or reply.
-Copying and pasting the exact same message across all of your channels will limit your words and creativity for each site.
+For example, cropped and edited images work best on Instagram rather than Twitter.
+Copying and pasting the exact same message across all of your channels will limit the impact of your words and images for each site.

 If the whole concept of social media is still a bit fuzzy for you - don't worry.
 You're not alone.

 That's why we wrote this restaurant online branding guide Social Media For Restaurants: How to Manage Your Brand Online.
 It's chock-full of social media tips for your restaurant and the perfect posting strategies for Facebook, Twitter, Snapchat, and Instagram.
 Plus, you'll see some all-star examples from businesses that are owning their social media presence.
-The guide is free and exclusively for restaurants!
+The guide is free and made specifically for restaurants.